-Heat pump pool heaters are becoming more and more popular to have installed in Central Florida.
+Heat pump pool heaters are becoming more and more popular in Central Florida.

-It’s sometimes tough to distinguish differences between pool heaters because many of the marketing messages focus on benefits, and not on what actually makes one pool heater different from another.
+It’s sometimes tough to distinguish between pool heaters because many of the marketing messages focus on benefits, not on what actually makes one pool heater different from another.

-We’ve found one of the key features that separates a good quality heat pump pool heater from a poor unit is the type of heat exchanger used by the manufacturer.
+We’ve found that a key feature that separates a good quality heat pump pool heater from a poor unit is the type of heat exchanger used by the manufacturer.

-The heat exhanger is what actually does the bulk of the temperature change in a heat pump pool heater.
-Essentially, water is run across a hot coil, the water picks up heat as it runs across this hot surface, and then is pumped back into the pool.
+The heat exchanger actually does the bulk of the temperature change in a heat pump pool heater.
+Essentially, water is run across a hot coil, the water picks up heat as it runs across this hot surface, and then it’s pumped back into the pool.
 We like to use two analogies:

-- Firstly, its like taking a hot pan directly off of the oven and running water over it at the sink.
-This water hitting the pan usually makes a sound you can hear and the water gets so hot that steam comes off of the pan.
-Its hot to touch that water for a few seconds because the heat from the pan transfers to the water.
-This is what happens when the water runs across the hot surface.
+- Firstly, it’s like taking a hot pan directly off of the oven and running water over it at the sink.
+The water hitting the pan usually makes a sound you can hear, and the water gets so hot that steam comes off of the pan.
+It’s hot to touch that water for a few seconds because the heat from the pan transfers to the water.
+That is what happens when the water runs across the hot surface.

 Most of a heat pump pool heater’s efficiency comes from how effectively it can transfer this heat from the heat exchanger into the pool.
-That’s why its called a heat “exchanger”.
-Its exchanging heat from one surface (the coil) to another (the water).
+That’s why it’s called a heat “exchanger.”
+It is exchanging heat from one surface (the coil) to another (the water).

 AquaCal and Tropical heat pump pool heaters have been beautifully engineered with a “ThermoLink” heat exchanger.
-The water flows into the top of heat exchanger assembly from the top, and then uses gravity to flow down to the exit valve at the bottom of the assembly.
+The water flows into the top of the heat exchanger assembly from the top.
+Then, it uses gravity to flow down to the exit valve at the bottom of the assembly.
 The water is heated much more passively as it flows like a waterfall through the assembly.
 Plus, the coil is made from titanium instead of the traditional cupronickel.
 The cupronickel alloy is much more susceptible to weakening from sanitizers and chemicals found in pool/spa water.
-Titanium is much longer lasting compared with cupronickel because it is virtually impervious to water-chemistry damage (which is why AquaCal and Tropical units have a lifetime heat exchanger warranty).
+Titanium is much longer-lasting than cupronickel because it is virtually impervious to water-chemistry damage (which is why AquaCal and TropiCal units have a lifetime heat exchanger warranty).